Rainbow Bridge National Monument: History

 Located in the rugged, isolated canyons at the feet of Navajo Mountain, Rainbow Bridge was known for centuries by the Native Americans who have long held the bridge sacred.
 Ancient Pueblo People were followed much later by Paiute and Navajo groups who named the bridge Nonnezoshe or "rainbow turned to stone."
 Several Native American families still reside nearby.

 By the 1800s, Rainbow Bridge was probably seen by wandering trappers, prospectors, and cowboys.
 Not until 1909, though, was its existence publicized to the outside world.
 Two separate exploration parties—one headed by University of Utah Dean Byron Cummings, and another by government surveyor, W.B.
 Douglass—began searching for the legendary span.
 Eventually, they combined efforts.
 Paiute guides Nasja Begay and Jim Mike led the way, along with trader and explorer John Wetherill.
 Late in the afternoon of August 15, coming down what is now Bridge Canyon, the party saw Rainbow Bridge for the first time.

 The next year, on May 30, 1910, U.S. President William Howard Taft used presidential proclamation to designate Rainbow Bridge National Monument.
 Teddy Roosevelt and Zane Grey were among the first visitors to make the trek by foot and horseback from Oljeto or Navajo Mountain.
 In 1924 S.I. and Hubert Richardson built a road north from Red Lake (Tonalea) to the west side of Navajo Mountain, where they built a rustic stone building and facilities for mules and visitors, calling it Rainbow Lodge.
 They established a trail from the lodge to Cliff Canyon, then over Redbud Pass to Bridge Canyon.
 The 14-mile trip from the lodge to Rainbow Bridge could be made in one day by mule or horse.
 Bill and Catherine Wilson operated the lodge from 1928 to 1951, except for the World War II years.
 In 1942 Barry Goldwater (later US Senator and presidential candidate) acquired a half interest in the lodge.
 The main building at the site burned in August 1951.
 Merritt and Winona Holloway operated the lodge in 1952, using a garage building as a dining hall.
-Miles Hedrick conducted some trips from the lodge site for the next few years, before the site was abandoned.
+Miles Headrick conducted some trips from the lodge site for the next few years, before the site was abandoned.
 The site is now the trailhead for hikers to the bridge.
 Due to erosion, Redbud Pass is no longer passable for horses.